jeromelesaux/martine/README.md

     	bit rotation on the left and keep pixels (default -1) -roll
     	Roll mode allow to walk and walk into the input file, associated with rla,rra,sra,sla, keephigh, keeplow, losthigh or lostlow options.
-  -rra int
+  -rotate
+    	Allow rotation on the input image, the input image must be a square (width equals height) -rra int
     	bit rotation on the right and keep pixels (default -1) -s string